The Sacred Forest of Kpassè

 3. Sakpata: The Earth and the Flesh

 Sakpata is perhaps the most feared and revered of the gods.
 He is the master of the Earth and the lord of smallpox (and by extension, all infectious diseases).
 He represents the duality of the soil: it gives life through harvest, but it also consumes life in the grave.
 His sculptures in the forest are often covered in small lumps or textures, symbolizing the physical manifestations of the diseases he controls.
-To honor Sakpata is to acknowledge our fragility.
+To honor Sakpata is to acknowledge our fragility — and our total dependence on the earth beneath our feet.

 4. Dan: The Serpent of Infinity

-As seen in the Python Temple, Dan also has a presence here.
+As seen in the Python Temple, Dan is also present here.
 In the forest, Dan is often depicted as a rainbow serpent circling the world.
 He represents continuity, wealth, and the energetic flow that sustains life.
 Where the Python Temple is Dan's "home," the Sacred Forest is his "temple of wisdom."
+The 40+ deities housed here do not live in isolation — they form a living cosmological system, a complete map of the universe expressed in carved stone and living wood.

-- The Sacred Fig: Often found near altars, its roots are said to reach into the world of the ancestors.
+- The Sacred Fig (Ficus): Found near altars, its roots are said to reach into the world of the ancestors.

 Priests here are also expert herbalists.
 They know which leaf, when picked under which moon, will cure a fever or soothe a troubled mind.
-The forest is Ouidah's oldest pharmacy.
+The forest is Ouidah's oldest pharmacy — and its most threatened.
+When a tree falls here, a recipe is lost.
+When a recipe is lost, a cure disappears.
+The stakes are not merely spiritual.

 The Ritual Atmosphere